lizrush/NaNoGenMo2015/DRAFT_blog.md

 Novel generation can be much more complicated than it appears from the outside.
 [Some books](https://github.com/dariusk/NaNoGenMo-2014/issues/51) integrate with social media by pulling text from twitter to generate dialogue, [others](https://github.com/samcoppini/Definition-book) go down a recursive rabbithole, and some even generate [graphic novels](http://gregborenstein.com/comics/generated_detective/1/).

-Here at Algorithmia, we have a wide variety of algorithms that are a perfect fit for NaNoGenMo.
-Because I don't have any background in natural language processing or computational linguistics, I found it was easy to combine algorithms to not only help me generate my novel, but gain insights on the texts I used as a basis and the result.
+Algorithmia is home to a wide variety of algorithms that are a perfect fit for NaNoGenMo.
+Because I don't have any background in natural language processing or computational linguistics, I found it was easy to combine algorithms that not only helped me generate my novel, but gave me insights on the texts I used as a basis and the result.

 I chose the texts I wanted to work with based on two things: availability in the public domain and to have an interesting author demographic.
 While there are tons of NaNoGenMo books out there that are based on other texts, I wanted to find a really unique set of texts to base my novel on.
 I also developed an interest in 19th century American literature after reading Uncle Tom's Cabin when I was 12.
 Luckily for me, Project Gutenberg is home to many novels and autobiographies that fit this intersection of interests!